usaid-cs/yesterday-i-learned/random.md

 1. The krabby patty's ingredients are actually in the show.
 [It's gibberish.](https://www.youtube.com/watch?v=Z5x9bqGkgl4)
 1. The [Gell-Mann amnesia effect](https://en.wikipedia.org/wiki/Gell-Mann_amnesia_effect) affects experts who read any sort of publication.
 Having an expertise in one field and knowing whatever a publisher publishes shit in their own field, they often assume the rest of the publications is good instead of bad.
 1. "I think we've all got something to bring to this discussion, and from now on I think the thing you should bring is silence."
-1. [Naan is very hard to make](https://www.clg.org/Class-Action/List-of-Class-Actions/Stonefire-Naan-Authentic-Flatbreads-National-Class-Action): "requiring the baker’s undivided attention for each piece of naan, naan is not suitable for mass production, even in modern tandoor-style ovens."
+1. [Naan is very hard to make](https://www.clg.org/Class-Action/List-of-Class-Actions/Stonefire-Naan-Authentic-Flatbreads-National-Class-Action): "requiring the baker's undivided attention for each piece of naan, naan is not suitable for mass production, even in modern tandoor-style ovens."
 1. [HTTP](https://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol#History) started with version 0.9, stayed in 1.1 for almost 18 years, and quickly went from 2.0 to 3.0 in 3 years.
 1. No one guarantees AirBnb to be free of bed bugs.
 1. "韮叶" is a kind of noodle thickness.